dynamicalsystemslaboratory/Urban-Scaling-of-the-Firearm-Ecosystem/README.md

 4-"Armed_Robberies_Scaling" is a script that provides an example of how we performed the scaling analysis and get the SAMIs

 5-"Causal Results" is the script of the main causal analysis with the three variables

+6-"SAMIs_Rankings" is the ranking of the MSAs/MicroSAs with respect to the SAMIs of the three main urban features